 For the last 12,000 years, nature had great balance.
-We can tell because the temperature on earth was almost the same every season.
-Because of this, the plants grew and the animals had food.
-There was a lot of earth, forests, and water for humans to use and transform for human purposes.
-Humans began to grow food and then trade food, and because there was extra food and extra time, they began to make tools and other items as well.
+There were many patterns which held nature together, and we could tell because the temperature on earth was almost the same every season.
+Because of this, the plants grew, and the animals had food.
+There was a lot of earth, forests and water for humans to use and transform for human purposes.
+Humans began to grow food, and then trade food, and since there was extra food and extra time, they began to make other stuff as well.

 As the human economy transforms more and more of nature, we say the human economy is getting bigger and bigger.
 There are two ways for the human economy to get bigger.
 One way is for the number of humans to increase.
 The more humans there are, the more of nature is transformed.
 Another way is for each human to have more things like clothes, and computers and houses.
 The more human stuff there is and the more people there are, the more the economy becomes bigger.
 This is called economic growth.
-Economic growth means that we are making more human stuff, each year.
-It also means that more of nature is being transformed to create human stuff.
+Economic growth means that more of nature is being transformed to create human stuff.

 As the economy has grown, we have developed many things which make the lives of humans better.
 We have developed great medicine and built safe shelters.
 We have insured that we can eat food whenever we want.
-However, now, we get less benefits from having more and more stuff.
+However, now, the benefits we get from more stuff is less and less.